 Fisherman's wharf & Pier 39

-Fisherman's wharf has been a thriving landmark in San Francisco since the early days of it's existence.
-At one point Fishermans Wharf served as the main port of entry into San Francisco bringing in resources, people and, of course, fish!
-The growth of the city began right here on the waters edge.
-Many residents of San Francisco have made their living fishing the waters of the Wharf and now it serves as not only a thriving boat/fishing scene, but also a main tourist attraction in the area.
+Fisherman's wharf has been a thriving landmark in San Francisco since the early days.
+At one point, the waterway of Fisherman’s Wharf served as the main port entry into the San Francisco area, bringing in resources, people and, of course, fish!
+The growth of the city began right here on its waters edge.
+Many residents of San Francisco have made their living fishing the waters at the Wharf, and now it serves as not only a thriving boat/fishing scene, but also a main tourist attraction of the area.
+Stop in and walk through a number of shops, restuarants and of course take in the waterfront scenery.

 Head over to one of San Francisco's sweetest stops.
-Ghiradelli, a Californian originated chocolate factory is a must stop for any chocolate lover.
-Ghiradelli Square, the original location of Ghiradelli Chocolate now houses shops and other stores but you certainly won't want to visit without checking out the ice cream or chocolate store.
+Ghiradelli Chocolate, a California originated chocolate factory, created by an italian chocolatier, is a must stop for any chocolate lover.
+Ghiradelli Square, the original location of Ghiradelli Chocolate now houses shops and other stores to top of your sweet experience.
+When visiting, you certainly don't want to miss out on the some of Ghiradelli's ice cream with multiple stops around the Bay Area.

 The Chinatown of San Francisco is an experience that you do not need to miss out on, not only for the lively culture, but if anything for the exquisite food.
-Be sure to check out iconic stops such as the Fortune Cookie Factory, Dragon Gate, and House of Nanking while you are there.
+San Francisco's Chinatown is the largest in the world outside of Asia and the oldest in North America.
+That should be enough reason for you to want to take in a street or two, although we recommend a more in-depth experience.
+Be sure to check out iconic stops such as the Fortune Cookie Factory, Dragon Gate, and House of Nanking while you are there and if you're lucky enough you might have the opportunity to catch a cultural festival or event.

 Palace of Fine Arts